-Swansea Christmas Market, West Wales by Delta WhiskeySwansea’s the main retail hub for South West Wales, with a great spread of big brands and local independents.
+Swansea’s the main retail hub for South West Wales, with a great spread of big brands and local independents.
 You can find most of the big names in and around The Quadrant shopping centre and Oxford Street, while the vast traditional market is easily the biggest and best covered market in Wales.
 The best of the local independents are in the Independent Quarter, which encompasses the arcades and side-streets off the main drag.
-And during the festive season, Swansea Christmas Street Market sets up dozens of stalls along Oxford Street to offer crafts, handmade gifts, fine foods and unique Christmas decorations.
+During the festive season, Swansea Christmas Street Market sets up dozens of stalls along Oxford Street to offer crafts, handmade gifts, fine foods and unique Christmas decorations.

 The pretty hilltop town of Llandeilo in Carmarthenshire has become a popular day out for independent shoppers, who spend a leisurely day trawling the town’s many boutiques, jewellers, galleries and antiques shops.
 In summer, it’s obligatory to snaffle an ice cream from Heavenly, but since it’s Christmas we may opt for a warming hot chocolate at one of the many cafes and pubs.
-The annual Festival of the Senses (17 to 19 November 2017) kicks off the festive season with live entertainment, fireworks and late-night shopping.
+The annual Festival of the Senses kicks off the festive season with live entertainment, fireworks and late-night shopping.

-For instance, there’s the multi-award-winning Edwards butchers, the Yesteryears toy emporium, Vinomondo for fine wine, Baravelli's for artisan chocolate… and if you want a suit of armour this Christmas, look no further than The Knight Shop.
+For instance, there’s the multi-award-winning Edwards butchers, the Yesteryears toy emporium, Vinomondo for fine wine, Baravelli's for artisan chocolate… and if you want a suit of armour (you never know!), look no further than The Knight Shop.
 And all these treasures are wrapped neatly within the town walls of a beautifully preserved medieval town.
-To see it all at its festive best, head there on 9 December for the Conwy Winterfest.
+To see it all at its festive best, head there for the Conwy Winterfest.

-A couple Christmas shopping in Hay on Wye Hay straddles the Wales-England border, and the town was only half-joking when it declared independence from both countries in 1977.
+A couple Christmas shopping in Hay on WyeHay straddles the Wales-England border, and the town was only half-joking when it declared independence from both countries in 1977.
 Hay on Wye isn’t officially an ‘independent kingdom’, but when you stroll around the shops, it certainly has that feel.
 The shopping here is all about high-quality, free-thinking individualism – which makes it perfect for a Christmas shopping expedition.
-If you go on the weekend of 23 to 26 November 2017, there’s the added bonus of the Hay Festival Winter Weekend, which has a food festival and vintage fair alongside the usual literary events.
+Each November you will also get the added bonus of the Hay Festival Winter Weekend, which has a food festival and vintage fair alongside the usual literary events.

 More shopping ideas in Wales